 While at AMCS, I had the privilege of doing therapy out in the community.
 I provided therapy for students at Westchester High School for the 2009/2010 and 2010/2011 school years.
 In addition, I worked for 1 year with children and adolescents at the Boys and Girls Club in Venice.
 Upon completion of my training at AMCS, I interned in a private practice in Beverly Hills for 1 year.

-Most recently, I completed a 1-year training in psychoanalytic psychotherapy at The Institute for Contemporary Psychoanalysis in Los Angeles.
-In addition, I trained and became certified as a Grief Specialist through the grief support and training organization Our House.
+In 2013, I completed a 1-year training in psychoanalytic psychotherapy at The Institute for Contemporary Psychoanalysis in Los Angeles.
+In addition, I trained and became certified as a Grief Specialist through the grief support and training organization, Our House.